Ben Folds: So There and the National Symphony Orchestra (2014–2022)

 In March 2014, Folds premiered a commissioned piano concerto he composed with the Nashville Symphony Orchestra.
 This was followed up in 2015 with So There, an album by Folds and the yMusic Ensemble, released on September 11, 2015.
 The album includes eight chamber pop songs and the piano concerto performed with the Nashville Symphony.

 He guest-starred on a second season episode of the Showtime drama series Billions in April 2017, playing his song "Landed."

 On May 11, 2017, Folds was appointed the first Artistic Advisor to the National Symphony Orchestra at The Kennedy Center in Washington, D.C.
 His term was originally through the 2019–2020 season, but held the position until 2025.
 Folds helps program NSO's Declassified series of concerts, which presents classical and contemporary music in modern, "reimagined" ways.
 The concerts have featured the orchestra playing with various featured artists, including Folds, Regina Spektor, Sara Bareilles, Jon Batiste, Emily King, and others.
 With the National Symphony Orchestra, Folds collaborated with Mo Willems, contributing original music to a stage adaptation of Goldilocks and the Three Dinosaurs in 2022.

 In September 2018, The Washington Post commissioned a single from him called "Mister Peepers."
 The song depicts former Deputy Attorney General Rod Rosenstein's conflict with Republicans during the Russia investigation, with the name coming from President Trump's nickname for Rosenstein.

 In June 2020, he released the song "2020", describing the difficulty of living during the COVID-19 pandemic.

 Folds appeared on the podcast Storybound in 2021.
 In April 2021, he launched his own podcast, Lightning Bugs: Conversations with Ben Folds, speaking with various guests on their artistic processes and the nature of creativity.
 In March 2022, he announced the podcast was on indefinite hiatus while he continued work on a new album.

 In April 2022, Folds contributed the title song to the Peanuts streaming special It's The Small Things, Charlie Brown, released on Apple TV+ for Earth Day.
 In May 2022, he also made a guest appearance in three episodes of the second season of The Wilds, a streaming drama series for Amazon Prime Video.
-The episodes featured a new plaintive piano-and-vocal version of the Ben Folds Five hit "Brick", as well as Folds' rendition of the Psychedelic Furs song "The Ghost in You."
+The episodes featured a new plaintive piano-and-vocal version of the Ben Folds Five hit "Brick", as well as Folds's rendition of the Psychedelic Furs song "The Ghost in You."